SecureTrading/js-payments/README.md

 # js-payments
-A JavaScript interface for allowing tokenisation and authorisation of payments through SecureTrading
+A JavaScript interface for allowing tokenisation and authorisation of payments through SecureTrading.